SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-04-wastewater-corona-virus-rna-vs-medical-loads.md

 giving the date and 7-day moving averages of wastewater RNA, hospital admissions/day, and deaths/day.

+We first made some plots of the northern and southern district RNA measurements, vs time and each other.
+The goals were:
+- to see if we could reproduce the time course plot from the MWRA web page and diagnose any errors, and
+- to see if the 2 districts were sufficiently correlated that it might make sense to combine them by taking their mean, as an overall Boston metro RNA signal.

 ![Correlation of north and south district wastewater RNA]({{ site.baseurl  }}/images/2020-11-04-wastewater-corona-virus-rna-vs-medical-loads-plot-north-south.png)

+On the left is the time course plot, for the northern &amp; southern districts.
+- The RNA levels are 7 day trailing averages, so they correspond to the 7 day curves shown by the MWRA.
+- We've put the RNA axis on a log scale, to see the details at low readings, but otherwise this is reasonable evidence that we've reproduced the MWRA's data adequately well.
+- Note in particular that in the first wave of infections, the blue and gray points are very tightly correlated, but that in the second wave (basically after July 1, entirely coincidentally the birth of this blog), they are more loosely coupled.
+This is very curious and we'll return to it in a minute.

+On the right, we've made a scatterplot of the northern versus southern RNA measurements.
+Each point is a single 7-day trailing average.
+If they were identical, we'd expect to see all the points on a diagonal.
+As it is, they're pretty highly correlated: the squared Pearson correlation is $R^2 = 83%$, i.e., knowing either explains 83% of the variance in the other.
+This is as highly correlated as real-world data usually get, so combining them by taking the mean of north &amp; south measurements on a given day makes sense.
+(Though it might make sense to combine the original data, _then_ take the 7 day rolling average.
+We did not explore that.)

 ![Relationship of mean RNA to medical loads]({{ site.baseurl  }}/images/2020-11-04-wastewater-corona-virus-rna-vs-medical-loads-plot-med-loads-vs-RNA.png)

+## Conclusions

+...

 <sup id="fn1a">[[1](#fn1)]</sup>